 The Walled Nursery is situated on the outskirts of Hawkhurst, Kent.
 We are nestled in the High Weald Area of Outstanding Natural Beauty and we believe we have our own unique piece of outstanding beauty right here within our walls.
 We are perfectly situated between two of our countries finest gardens, Great Dixter and Sissinghurst Castle are just minutes away.

 Our nursery is set within a Victorian Walled Kitchen Garden – one of the very few left intact in the UK today.
-The Walled Nursery boasts 13 Victorian Glasshouses, including a Melon House, a Cucumber House, a Peach House, a Fernery and a ¾ span Vinery.
+The Walled Nursery boasts 13 Victorian Glasshouses, including a Melon House, a Cucumber House, a Peach Case, a Fernery and a ¾ span Vinery.
 The nursery once served the house that is now St Ronan’s School and these glasshouses are still earning their keep today.

 When visiting us to browse our plants why not enjoy breakfast, lunch or tea in our beautiful Vinery Café, serving seasonal, simple yet delicious meals and bringing our Victorian Vinery back to life.